ajmd17/ace-lang/docs/syntax.md

 ### Statements

 Statements in Ace do not require semicolons.
-Don't use them unless you have to keep multiple statements on the same line (in which case, you should consider changing the code to be clearer anyway).
+It's recommended that you don't use them unless you have to keep multiple statements on the same line (in which case, you should possibly consider changing the code to be clearer anyway).

 #### Hello World